Prajwal-Mohapatra/forest_fire_spread/docs/SOP.md

 ### **SOP-018: Project Analysis and Code Review**

 ```
-I don't understand this project fully and in depth, so help me in that aspect, after analying this project, I will ask quesiton about different parts, and you will have to explain them in detail and depth, and also maintain a code review doc in knowledge, to keep track of all the questions and answer (short and summarize afterwards)
+I don't understand this project fully and in depth, so help me in that aspect, after analying this project, I will ask quesiton about different parts, and you will have to explain them in detail and depth, and also maintain a code review doc in `docs`, to keep track of all the questions and answer (short and summarize afterwards)

-Based on the code and our discussions, analyze the code, read through the existing `knowledge` folder documentation thoroughly in depth, and then we will go through code review
+Based on the code and our discussions, analyze the code, read through the existing `docs` folder documentation thoroughly in depth, and then we will go through code review
 ```

 ### **SOP-018: Project Analysis and Bug Fixing**

 ```
 I am current in the phase of testing this project for any bugs, while running in production.
-Do the below, and understand the project in as depth as depth, to know how the bug is occuring and what needs to do to fix it, and also maintain a bug report doc in knowledge, to keep track of all the bugs and their fixes (short and summarize afterwards)
+Do the below, and understand the project in as depth as depth, to know how the bug is occuring and what needs to do to fix it, and also maintain a bug report doc in `docs`, to keep track of all the bugs and their fixes (short and summarize afterwards)

-Based on the code and our discussions, analyze the code, read through the existing `knowledge` folder documentation thoroughly in depth, and then we will go through bug fixing
+Based on the code and our discussions, analyze the code, read through the existing `docs` folder documentation thoroughly in depth, and then we will go through bug fixing
 ```

 ---